inxomnyaa/MagicWE1-abandoned-use-new-version/README.md

 # How is it different to other WorldEdit-plugins?
 Simply this:
- - Way faster than its competitors ([World Edit](http://www.minecraftforum.net/forums/minecraft-pocket-edition/mcpe-mods-tools/2295141-world-edit-plugin-for-pocketmine-0-9-5-0-10-4-by) by MCPEGenius79), [WorldEditArt](https://github.com/PEMapModder/Small-ZC-Plugins/tree/master/WorldEditArt) by @PEMapModder (and its rewrite [WorldEditArt](https://github.com/LegendOfMCPE/WorldEditArt) by @LegendOfMCPE), [WorldEditor](https://github.com/shoghicp/WorldEditor) by @shoghicp
+ - Faster than most of its competitors ([World Edit](http://www.minecraftforum.net/forums/minecraft-pocket-edition/mcpe-mods-tools/2295141-world-edit-plugin-for-pocketmine-0-9-5-0-10-4-by) by MCPEGenius79), [WorldEditArt](https://github.com/PEMapModder/Small-ZC-Plugins/tree/master/WorldEditArt) by @PEMapModder (and its rewrite [WorldEditArt](https://github.com/LegendOfMCPE/WorldEditArt) by @LegendOfMCPE), [WorldEditor](https://github.com/shoghicp/WorldEditor) by @shoghicp
  - As of what twitter users stated out: noob proof, the easiest to use
  - //pos1
  - //pos2